-NSA's role in an Appeal Tribunal is to co-ordinate all arrangements regarding the Appeal.
-It may be necessary for a representative of NSA to be present at the Tribunal in an administrative capacity but that representative would not participate in the deliberations of the Appeal.
+The British Institute of Agricultural Consultants' role in an Appeal Tribunal is to co-ordinate all arrangements regarding the Appeal.
+It may be necessary for a representative of BIAC to be present at the Tribunal in an administrative capacity but that representative would not participate in the deliberations of the Appeal.

-The parties by agreeing to appoint the Appeal tribunal accept that it is the final arbitrator of the dispute between the parties and that the Tribunal's decision shall be final and binding upon those parties to the Appeal.
+The parties by agreeing to appoint the Appeal Tribunal accept that it is the final arbitrator of the dispute between the parties and that the Tribunal's decision shall be final and binding upon those parties to the Appeal.

-Neither the National Sheep Association nor its servants or agents nor the members of any Appeal Tribunal shall be liable to any party for any act omission or misconduct in connection with any appointment made or any appeal conducted under this procedure.
+Neither the BIAC nor its servants or agents nor the members of any Appeal Tribunal shall be liable to any party for any act, omission or misconduct in connection with any appointment made or any appeal conducted under this procedure.